 With its silicone-wrapped, stemless design, your monsters can’t grab the stem of your wine glass, break it, throw it, and otherwise ruin your moment of peace.

 Lucky enough to have access to outdoor space?
 These glasses are great for your patio, hot tub, etc, as the silicone provides a non-skid bonus.
 Oh, and kids?
 Older toddlers will love having a go at “mommy’s juice glass”… Just be sure it’s full of water.
 Not booze.
 Because, awkward.

-The DINE food jar is for your preschooler (and up) who can serve themselves at lunch time & deep enough to satiate a ravenous 3rd grader when filled to the top with delicious mac ‘n cheese on a cold day.
+The Dine food jar is for your preschooler (and up) who can serve themselves at lunch time.
 Can’t microwave these, obviously, but they’re designed to keep food hot (or cold) for up to six hours.
 Comes in bright pink (below), mint green and a few other fun colors!

 These 1st stage silicone spoons are designed to be kind to baby’s gums while learning to eat first foods.
 They are hygienic, BPA, lead and phthalate free.

 This fork and spoon set is perfect for when your tot is ready to feed themselves.
 The handles are soft and have a non slip grip.
 They won’t roll off the tray table or slide around on plates and are BPA, phthalate and PVC free.